ryan-tate/nscc-citc1310-lesson-plans/week1.md

 ### Course Intro

 Welcome to __CITC 1310: PROGRAMMING 1__.
 If that is NOT the course you were looking for, you may not be in the right place!
+Or I may not be in the right place...depending on how many of you stand up and walk out now.

 This course is NOT an introductory programming class.
 As a prerequisite, you should have taken Intro to Programming and Java Programming I.  This course WILL move a pace assuming you have some programming experience.
 If you have concerns about that, we need to speak offline.